Charity ReviewIssued: May 2016 Expires: May 2018

 Standards for Charity Accountability

-Board Chair: Ms. Denise Montfort, Senior Manager Business Affiliation: Deloitte
+Board Chair: Ms. Karen Liley Business Affiliation: Retired

 This organization is tax-exempt under section 501(c)(3) of the Internal Revenue Code.
 It is eligible to receive contributions deductible as charitable donations for federal income tax purposes.

-The following information is based on Tender Mercies, Inc. Consolidated Audited Financial Statements for the fiscal year ending Wednesday, December 31, 2014.
+The following information is based on The Blue Bench Audited Financial Statements for the fiscal year ending Wednesday, December 31, 2014.

 An organization may change its practices at any time without notice.
 A copy of this report has been shared with the organization prior to publication.
 It is not intended to recommend or deprecate, and is furnished solely to assist you in exercising your own judgment.
 If the report is about a charity and states the charity meets or does not meet the Standards for Charity Accountability, it reflects the results of an evaluation of information and materials provided voluntarily by the charity.
 The name Better Business Bureau is a registered service mark of the Council of Better Business Bureaus, Inc.